Air-duino/AirISP/README.md

-# Air001-ISP
+# AirISP
-An ISP tool for Air001
+An ISP tool for AirMCU

 Compatible with Arduino IDE 2.x and VScode Arduino plugin known.